beyond the pipeline: part one

 Photographer Amber Mahoney and writer Kate Bould traveled to Standing Rock in North Dakota to spend time with the water protectors who have been, and continue to, peacefully resist the Dakota Access Pipeline.
 Despite the recent success — the Army Corps of Engineers denied a key permit to the company behind the oil pipeline, Energy Transfer Partners — the fight to protect Standing Rock and its people continues.
 In part one of their coverage, Kate describes the movement happening at Standing Rock, but also looks beyond, to the historical subjugation of Native Americans and the wider racism at play.
 This is not just a moment in modern times, she points out, and there is nothing simple about the circumstances — the implications are manifold.

-Tomorrow, in part two, we hear directly from the water protectors — about their reasons for being at Standing Rock, what the movement means to them and what they want the world to know about it.
+In part two, published tomorrow, we hear directly from the water protectors — about their reasons for being at Standing Rock, what the movement means to them, and what they want the world to know about it.

 The situation at Standing Rock appears to be a current situation, a movement, a revolution.
 What happened and is still happening at Standing Rock is not a current situation.
 It's not brief, it's not a picture, or a video, or a shared graphic.
 It's not only hands in the air, it's not only a reaction to the election, it's not only another example of ill-intentioned media, not only police brutality, not only about the earth, not only about racism, not only about human rights; it's not only a moment in history, a photograph in time.
 It's not 'done.'